Parabolic frequency monotonicity for two nonlinear equations under Ricci flow: Abstract

 \section{Abstract}

-In this paper, We consider the parabolic frequency for positive solutions of two nonlinear parabolic equations under the Ricci flow on closed manifolds: one is the equation $\partial_{t}u=\Delta u+au+|\nabla u|^{2}$ with a constant $a$; the other one is $\partial_{t}u=\Delta u+\lambda u^{p}$ with two constants $\lambda$ and $p\geq1$.
-We obtain the monotonicity of parabolic frequency for the solution of two nonlinear parabolic equations with bounded Ricci curvature, then we apply the parabolic frequency monotonicity to get some integral type Harnack inequalities and we use $-K_{1}$ instead of the lower bound $0$ of Ricci curvature from Theorem 4.3 in \cite{LLX-2023}, where $K_{1}$ is any positive constant.
+In this paper, we study the parabolic frequency for positive solutions of two nonlinear parabolic equations under the Ricci flow on closed manifolds.
+The first equation is $\partial_{t}u=\Delta_{g(t)}u+au+|\nabla_{g(t)} u|^{2}$ with a constant $a$; the other one is $\partial_{t}u=\Delta_{g(t)} u+\lambda u^{p}$ with two constants $\lambda$ and $p\geq1$.
+Here $g(t)$ is the Riemannian metric involved by Ricci flow.
+We establish the monotonicity of the parabolic frequency for the solutions of two nonlinear parabolic equations with bounded Ricci curvature.
+Subsequently, we apply the parabolic frequency monotonicity to derive some integral type Harnack inequalities.
+Additionally, we use $-K_{1}$ instead of the lower bound $0$ of Ricci curvature from Theorem 1.3 in \cite{LLX-2023}, where $K_{1}$ is any positive constant.